jeanc18rlos/dental-vip-cms/src/pages/en/specialties/orthodontics/index.md

-      answer: "<p>There is no specific age, it all depends on the type and severity of the problem. </span>It is ideal to attend to consultation during the mixed dentition period </span><em>(between 7 and 9 years old)</em></span> to rule out any dental and especially skeletal alterations, since growth modification
+      answer: "<p>There is no specific age, it all depends on the type and severity of the problem. </span>It is ideal to attend to consultation during the mixed dentition period </span><em>(between 7 and 9 years old)</em></span> to rule out any dental alteration, and especially skeletal; since growth modification
         </span><em>(Orthopedics)</em></span> is only possible before maturity or sexual
         development.
 Purely dental malocclusions can be treated at any stage of life.</span></p>\n"
     - question: How long does a treatment of this type last?